justinpeck7/workout-routine-generator/README.md

 # Workout Routine Generator
-Python app that generates a basic workout routine given a config and weights
+Thrown together python script that generates a basic workout routine given a config and weights